tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 - Experiment tracking to mlflow and/or tensorboard
 - Dataset versioning
 - Model versioning
-- Model packaging, registration and deployment
+- Model packaging, registration and deployment, mainly using an API endpoint
 - Monitoring of deployed models
 - Retraining of deployed models
+- Hosting GUI/application for model inferencing using the API endpoint.
+For this we will mainly use `Azure App Service`, but other options are available, such as `Azure Functions` and `Azure Kubernetes Service (AKS)`.

-MLOps steps not covered by Azure ML can be found in the [MLOps](MLOps.md) document.
+MLOps steps not covered by Azure ML can be found in the [MLOps](MLOps.md) document in this repo.
+These steps include: coming...

 There are a few other tools which can be accessed through Azure ML Studio, such as `AutoML`, `Data labeling`, and `Azure ML designer`.
 These tools are not covered in detail in this document, but they can be useful for specific use cases.